U.S. CDC finds more clotting cases after J&J vaccine, sees causal link

 Scientists are working to find the potential mechanism that would explain the blood clots.
 A leading hypothesis appears to be that the vaccines are triggering a rare immune response that could be related to these viral vectors.

-The syndrome does not appear to be associated with either of the COVID-19 vaccines produce by Pfizer Inc (PFE.N) and BioNTech SA or Moderna Inc (MRNA.O).
+The syndrome does not appear to be associated with either of the COVID-19 vaccines produce by Pfizer Inc and BioNTech SA or Moderna Inc.

 Most of the cases were among women aged 18 to 49, the CDC said, with rates among women aged 30-39 at 12.4 cases per million and those aged 40-49 at 9.4 cases per million.